1lliter8/CharityData/README.md

 * Have temporarily abandoned data imports to work on some analysis.
 See `/analysis/` folder
 * Working in R. Shaping financial data and exploring.

+### 19/7/20

+* Produced a dummy marketing selection.
+See workbooks folder

 ## Similar projects
 * [Find that charity](https://findthatcharity.uk/)
 * [Open Charities](http://opencharities.org/)